German Empire: Domestic affairs

 Under Wilhelm II, Germany no longer had long-ruling strong chancellors like Bismarck.
 The new chancellors had difficulty in performing their roles, especially the additional role as Prime Minister of Prussia assigned to them in the German Constitution.
 The reforms of Chancellor Leo von Caprivi, which liberalized trade and so reduced unemployment, were supported by the Kaiser and most Germans except for Prussian landowners, who feared loss of land and power and launched several campaigns against the reforms.

 While Prussian aristocrats challenged the demands of a united German state, in the 1890s several organizations were set up to challenge the authoritarian conservative Prussian militarism which was being imposed on the country.
 Educators opposed to the German state-run schools, which emphasized military education, set up their own independent liberal schools, which encouraged individuality and freedom.
-However nearly all the schools in Imperial Germany had a very high standard and kept abreast with modern developments in knowledge.
+However, nearly all the schools in Imperial Germany had a very high standard and kept abreast of modern developments in knowledge.

-Artists began experimental art in opposition to Kaiser Wilhelm's support for traditional art, to which Wilhelm responded "art which transgresses the laws and limits laid down by me can no longer be called art".
+Artists began experimental art in opposition to Kaiser Wilhelm's support for traditional art, to which Wilhelm responded, "art which transgresses the laws and limits laid down by me can no longer be called art".
 It was largely thanks to Wilhelm's influence that most printed material in Germany used blackletter instead of the Roman type used in the rest of Western Europe.
 At the same time, a new generation of cultural creators emerged.